 The “author and year” style of reference citation should be used in the main text, e.g., Ishii (2010) or (Ishii, 2010) for references by a single author, Ishii and Smith (2010) or (Ishii and Smith, 2010) for references by two authors, and Ishii et a1.
 (2010) or (Ishii et al., 2010) for references by more than two authors.
 Two or more references by the same author(s) should be arranged chronologically in the text, e.g., (Yamada, l996; Ishii, 1998; Adams, 2008), (Ishii and Smith, l996; Ishii, 2010), (Ishii, 2010, 2004) and (Ishii, 2004a, 2004b; Adams, 2008).

 “References” should be arranged alphabetically beginning with the first author’s family name, and then chronologically for the same author’s literature.
 If the first author’s name and year of publication are the same for more than one book, the references are arranged in the order of single authors, dual authorship, and three or more authors’ literature.
 After that, the dual authors’ references are arranged alphabetically for the second author’s family name.
-References with three or more authors are arranged according to the order used (referred) in the main text.
 If there is more than one publication in the same year for the same author(s) or even more than two authors, the letters “a”, “b”, etc. should be added to the year.
 Electronic sources such as CD-ROMs and online-only publications should also be cited with similar information.
 The style of reference is as follows:

 Steen, B. and S. O. Ryding (1992).
-The EPS Enviro-Accouting Method; An Application of Environmental Accounting Principles for Evaluation and Valuation of Environmental Impact in Product Design, Swedish Environmental Research Institute (IVL) Report.
+The EPS Enviro-Accounting Method; An Application of Environmental Accounting Principles for Evaluation and Valuation of Environmental Impact in Product Design, Swedish Environmental Research Institute (IVL) Report.

 Maruyama, N., Y. Sadamichi, A. Widiyanto and S. Kato (2005).
 Environmental Impact Assessment from Operating Co-generation Systems and Power Plants, Proc. of 3rd International Energy Conversion Engineering Conference, AIAA, San Francisco, 2005, Paper No: AIAA 2005-5569, Book of Synopses and CD-ROM.